codeclinic/wp-spamfree/readme.txt

 8. If have checked these, and still can't quite get it working, please submit a support request at the [WP-SpamFree Support Page](http://www.hybrid6.com/webgeek/plugins/wp-spamfree/support).

 = Changelog =

+Version 1.7.8, released 04/28/08:

+* Switched most of the spam stats graphics to transparent .png's to work on all background colors.

 Version 1.7.7, released 04/27/08: